Matched Savings Scheme Payment

 To get a Matched Savings Scheme Payment you must:

 - be on Income Management (excluding Voluntary Income Management and Cape York Income Management)

-All your Matched Savings Scheme Payment will be income-managed.
+All of your Matched Savings Scheme Payment will be income managed.

-An approved money-management course is a course that has been approved by the Department of Families, Housing, Community Services and Indigenous Affairs.
-These approved money-management courses cover subjects such as:
+An approved Money Management course is a course that has been approved by the Department of Social Services.
+These approved Money Management courses cover subjects such as: